-ANTH 298 Internship in Archaeology
+ANTH 298 Internship in Archaeology (1-3)

-Transfer acceptability: CSU (pending)
+3-9 hours laboratory Transfer acceptability: CSU (pending)

 Supervised internship in a government agency, private firm or museum.
 The student intern will have the opportunity to participate in the excavation and/or analysis, processing, and documentation of archaeological collections.